 Groundwater samples were collected using dedicated inertial-lift pumps and tubing.
 Prior to monitoring well purging, the static groundwater level was measured and the groundwater volume within the well casing was calculated.
-The monitoring well was then purged with the dedicated inertial-lift pump until three (3) volumes were removed, or until a discontinuous flow of groundwater was observed.
+The monitoring well was then purged with the dedicated inertial-lift pump until three (3) volumes were removed.
+If a discontinuous flow of groundwater was observed prior to removing three (3) well volumes, the monitoring well was allowed to recover, and then purged for a second and final time until three (3) well volumes have been removed or discontinuous flow was observed.

-The monitoring wells were each purged on the first day of each monitoring event in 2019.
-Sampling was completed after the removal of three (3) static volumes of groundwater or following a period of recovery (next day at a minimum) after producing discontinuous flow.
+The monitoring wells were purged on the first day of the monitoring event in 2020.
+Sampling was completed after the removal of three (3) static volumes of groundwater or following a period of recovery (next day at a minimum) after discontinuous flow was observed for a second time.
 At the time of sample collection, field indicator parameters temperature, pH, electrical conductivity (EC), and oxidation reduction potential (ORP) were recorded onto dedicated field forms.
-The 2019 groundwater field analytical results are presented in Table D-1, Appendix D.
+The 2020 groundwater field analytical results are presented in Table D-1, Appendix D.

 The groundwater samples were collected directly into bottles provided by the laboratory.
-Groundwater sample aliquots collected for metals analysis were filtered in the field using 45 micrometre (μm) in-line disposable filters.
+Groundwater sample aliquots collected for metals analysis were filtered in the field using 45 micrometres in-line disposable filters.

 Collected samples were submitted to Eurofins for analysis.
-The 2019 groundwater analytical results are presented in Table D-2, Appendix D. It is noted that the dates presented in Tables D-1 and D-2, Appendix D, represent the actual date of sample collection for the relevant monitoring well.
+The 2020 groundwater analytical results are summarized in Table D-2, Appendix D. It is noted that the dates presented in Tables D-1 and D-2, Appendix D, represent the actual date of sample collection for the relevant monitoring well.
 Laboratory Certificates of Analysis are provided in Appendix E.